Uninterruptible Power Supplies and the ECA

 ECA & Uninterruptible Power Supplies Limited: Example using the PowerWAVE 9000DPA

-The 30kVA and 50kVA modules of the PowerWAVE 9000DPA are now Carbon Trust ECA listed products.
+The PowerWAVE 9000DPA is a Carbon Trust ECA listed product.
 In real terms, this means businesses investing in the 9000DPA can receive 100% of the cost of the UPS against taxable profits; therefore potentially reducing the organisation’s tax bill by 26% of the equipment cost.

 In addition, delivery, installation, project management and professional fees associated with the purchase can, in many circumstances, also be included – further reducing the cost of the 9000DPA – which already boasts the greatest critical load availability, total flexibility and the highest levels of energy efficiency in the market.

 So if your business pays corporation tax at 26%, every £1,000 spent on qualifying equipment would reduce its tax bill in the year of purchase by £260.
 In contrast, for every £1,000 spent, the generally available capital allowance for spending on plant and machinery would reduce your business' tax bill in the year of purchase by £56.
 In other words, an ECA can provide a cash flow boost of £204 for every £1,000 spent in the year of purchase.

 Efficient systems can help reduce your operating costs